common-fate/docs-archive/docs/granted/usage/assuming-roles.md

 ## Override duration

-With Granted you can specify the `--duration` or `-d` flag to set the temperary credentials duration.
+With Granted you can specify the `--duration` or `-d` flag to set the temporary credentials duration.
 Note that this will have to be within the default maximum duration set on the role when the role was created.

 ```